NolanKarsok/LungCancerDetection/README.md

 Before training the machine learning model, the dataset is preprocessed using hot encoding, minority class resampling and feature selection.

 **<h3>Model Selection</h3>**
 Several machine learning algorithms are trained on the preprocessed dataset and evaluated using the accuracy, precision, recall, and F1-score metrics.
-The algorithms include Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine (SVM).
+The algorithms include Logistic Regression, K-Nearest Neighbor, Random Forest, Gradient Boosting, Support Vector Machine, Decision Tree.
 The best-performing algorithm is chosen for the final model.

 **<h3>Performance</h3>**
 The final model achieves an accuracy of 91%, precision of 91%, positive recall of 97%.
 The model is evaluated using k-fold cross-validation and the test set.
 The results suggest that the model is able to predict whether a patient is likely to have lung cancer or not with high accuracy and precision.